-- Extended employment duration: Employers will need to retain older employees for longer periods, which could affect w planning, career progression for younger employees, and succession planning. - Increased labor costs: Longer employment periods mean prolonged salary payments and continued contributions to so security.
+- Extended employment duration: Employers will need to retain older employees for longer periods, which could affect workforce planning, career progression for younger employees, and succession planning. - Increased labor costs: Longer employment periods mean prolonged salary payments and continued contributions to social security.

-ended ment the Next steps It is recommended that employers review and update their employment contracts, internal es and (iii) policies and retirement provisions to incorporate the extended retirement age.
-It may also be necessary to adjust payroll and HR systems or practices to accommodate extended ollows: employment and continued social security contributions. and etirement.
-When is the change coming into effect?
-1 January 2025 r female vorkforce ocial
+It is recommended that employers review and update their employment contracts, internal policies and retirement provisions to incorporate the extended retirement age.
+It may also be necessary to adjust payroll and HR systems or practices to accommodate extended employment and continued social security contributions.

+1 January 2025